Junel-Balbin/BC18-Social-Network-API/README.md

 ## Description:
 * With its large and unstructured data, MongoDB makes it a top pick for social networks.
 To meet the challenge of building a social network web app API.
 We'll employ Express.js for routing, leverage a MongoDB database and utilize Mongoose ODM.
 Additionally, we'll integrate a JavaScript date library to utilize the native Date object for timestamp formatting.

+* BONUS COMPLETED: Application deletes a user's associated thoughts when the user is deleted.
+Feature to remove a user's associated thoughts when deleted.

 ### User Story:
 ```md
 AS A social media startup